WINTER IN ST. MORITZ AND ENGADINE VALLEY – TRAVEL GUIDE

 The Bernina Express is a train connecting Chur in Switzerland to Poschiavo in Switzerland and Tirano in Italy by crossing the Swiss Engadin Alps.
 For most of its journey, the train also runs along the UNESCO World Heritage Site known as the Rhaetian Railway in the Albula/Bernina landscapes.

 You can start the trip easily from St. Moritz.
 If you can tear yourself away from the slopes, this is the train ride to take.
 And what should I say?
 Oh my, oh my.
 I have done this ride probably 10 times – at all times of the year – and oh my.
 This is beyond awesome.
-You will pass so many amazing places along the journey – from Lago Blanco and Bernina Ospizio, to Alp Grüm, Poschiavo, and the Morteratsch Glacier.
+You will pass so many amazing places along the journey – from Lago Blanco and Bernina Ospizio to Alp Grüm, Poschiavo, and the Morteratsch Glacier.

-There is no shortage of amazing views to see while you are sitting in the warmth of the train.
+There is no shortage of amazing views to see while sitting in the warmth of the train.
 You do not have to take the official “Bernina Express” but can take the local trains that have the exact same route.
 You do not have the huge panorama windows, but for the local trains, you do not need to have a fee-based reservation and you can get off at any station, which is why I actually prefer the local trains over the Bernina Express.

 TIP: From St.Moritz get to Tiefencastel (one of the most amazing parts of the train ride, where you also cross the Landwasser Viaduct Bridge) and then change trains.
 Head back to Pontresina and continue your journey toward Tirano.
 If you do not want to spend much time on the train, I suggest getting to Alp Grüm before returning “home”.

-• This ride is free with a Swiss Travel Pass – with the Sleep & Ski Pass, you can get to Alp Grüm without any extra costs.
+- This ride is free with a Swiss Travel Pass – with the Sleep & Ski Pass, you can get to Alp Grüm without any extra costs.

 SNOWKITING NEAR ST. MORITZ